kingfetson/alx-project-0x04-setup/README.md

 ### `components/layouts/Header.tsx`

-Header displays the current count from ContextAPI:
+The header displays the current count from ContextAPI:

 ```tsx
 import { useCount } from "@/context/CountContext";